IhitplayzYT/Main-Repo/IhitplayzYT_Arch/SQL/Terms & Terminology.md

 **Constraints** : A **[[Constraint]]** is a rule applied to columns to ensure data integrity.

-**DML** : Is the query written to interact and get data or set data in a database.
+**DML** : Is the query written to interact,access and manipulate and get data or set data in a data model.
 - **Procedural** : User specifies what data and how to get.
 - **Declarative(Non-Procedural)** : Specifies what data but not how to get it.